-Trump Administration Wants To Slash Food Stamps, Send Out "Blue Apron–Type" Boxes Of Preselected Food
+Trump Wants To Slash Food Stamps, Send Out "Blue Apron–Type" Boxes Of Preselected Food

 Except SNAP is one of the most efficient government programs, with some of the lowest numbers for misuse.
 In 2017, the USDA noted that the rate of trafficked SNAP benefits is just 1.3%.

-"It seems like a harebrained scheme," said Calbert.
-"What they’re really trying to say is 'We’re going to make it really hard and increase stigma for families and individuals.'
+"It seems like a harebrained scheme," said Calvert.
+"What they’re really trying to say is, 'We’re going to make it really hard and increase stigma for families and individuals.'
 They are really trying to make it an unattractive program for people to participate in."

 Amber Jamieson is a reporter for BuzzFeed News and is based in New York.